controlm/integrations-plugins-community-solutions/104-erp-integrations/sapibp/README.md

         In either case, you should validate, per the SAP IBP API manual, that all components have completed.<br>
         See OData Call to Cancel / Unschedule a Job on the (104-erp-integrations\sapibp\resources\ExternalJobScheduling_Official.pdf)
 * Return Codes
     * rc=0: IBP Reported completion successfully.
-JobStatus="F"
+JobStatus="F".
     * rc=10: URL for SAP IBP is malformed.
-Likely cause it is missing the "-api"
+Likely cause it is missing the "-api".
     * rc=11: The Template Text or Name specified could not be found.
     * rc=12: The execution in SAP IBP still continues after Control-M job ended.
 Likely a timeout without a request for termination.
+JobStatus="R".
     * rc=13: The execution in SAP IBP terminated with JobStatus=A. The job was cancelled in SAP IBP, or a timeout with termination occurred.
+JobStatus="A".
     * rc=14: There was an unknown return code (JobStatus different from A, F, or R)
     * rc=24: The job was manually killed from Control-M. An attempt to terminate the SAP IBP job was automatically sent.